stpica/Personal-Website/content/authors/admin/_index.md

 <span> **Upcoming Presentations:** </span>

-- 21/04/2022: Theories and Methods in Macroeconomics 2022, King's College London
+- 2022/04: Theories and Methods in Macroeconomics 2022, King's College London

-- 11/05/2022: Mortgage Market Research Conference, Philadelphia FED
+- 2022/05: Mortgage Market Research Conference @ Philadelphia FED

 <!-- I am on Job Market and available for interviews at the EJME 2021 and at the ASSA 2022. -->